symfony/symfony-docs/contributing/code/standards.rst

 * Use lowercase letters for service and parameter names;

-* A group name uses the underscore notation;
+* A group name uses the underscore notation.

 Documentation
 -------------